fountum/acit-2420-assignment-1/README.md

 2. To connect to the Droplet, type in the following command:
 `ssh -i <PRIVATE-KEY> <USERNAME>@<IP>`
-- `<PRIVATE-KEY>` Filepath of the corrisponding private key.
+- `<PRIVATE-KEY>` Filepath of the corresponding private key.
 If you've followed this guide, it should be located in the `~/.ssh` directory.
 - `<USERNAME>` User name defined in cloud-init YAML file
 - `<IP>` The public IP of the droplet

 3. When you connect to a system for the first time, you will be asked if you want to connect.
 Type and enter `yes`.
 ![](/assets/ssh.png)

-If the connection is sucessful, the hostname on your command line will change to what you names your droplet.
+If the connection is successful, the hostname on your command line will change to what you nameed your droplet.

 # Verifying Configuration

 Formatting errors in the YAML file can result in your cloud-init configuration not executing properly.
-Unfortuneatly, cloud-init won't directly throw errors so we will have to manually check if the configuration was executed.
+Unfortunately, cloud-init won't directly throw errors so we will have to manually check if the configuration was executed.
 This section will only cover changes made in the YAML script provided.
 For more information about debugging cloud-init, see [How to debug cloud-init](https://cloudinit.readthedocs.io/en/latest/howto/debugging.html).

 ## Checking Packages
-`pacman -Q` qureies the local database on the system.
+`pacman -Q` queries the local database on the system.
 In other words it returns a list of every package installed on your system.
 Combining it with string will find packages that pattern matches that string.
 If you use `pacman -Q <PACKAGE>` with any package listed in the YAML file, you should see the package listed.
 If not, cloud-init did not execute the atleast this portion of configuration properly.

 ![](/assets/pacman-Q.png)